Version 3.2 (9 February 2020)

 1.1.1 Second Level Subheading

-Provide all references in footnotes and format them according to the Oxford Standard for the Citation of Legal Authorities (OSCOLA).
+Provide all references in footnotes and format them according to the Oxford Standard for the Citation of Legal Authorities (OSCOLA) and its complementary Citing International Law Sources Section.
 Format any citation for a source not covered by OSCOLA as you see fit and highlight it for the benefit of the editors.

-Upon acceptance, a PDF of the article proofs will be sent to authors by e-mail to check carefully for factual and typographic errors.
-Authors are responsible for checking these proofs and are strongly urged to make use of the Comment & Markup toolbar to note their corrections directly on the proofs.
-At this stage in the production process only minor corrections are allowed.
-Alterations to the original manuscript at this stage will result in considerable delay in publication and, therefore, are not accepted unless charged to the author.
-Proofs should be returned promptly.
+Upon acceptance, a PDF of the article proofs will be emailed to you.
+You are responsible for checking these proofs carefully for factual and typographic errors.
+You are strongly urged to make use of the Comment & Markup toolbar to note any corrections directly on the proofs.
+At this stage in the production process, only minor corrections are allowed.
+Alterations to the original manuscript at this stage will result in considerable delay in publication and, therefore, are not accepted.
+Please return proofs promptly.